KolbySnider/sqlrecover/README.md

 # sqlrecover

-A command-line forensic tool that recovers **deleted records from SQLite databases** — the storage format behind almost all Android application data (SMS, contacts, chat apps, browser history, and more).
+A command-line forensic tool that recovers deleted records from SQLite databases.
+SQLite is the storage format behind most Android application data:
+SMS, contacts, chat apps, browser history, and so on.

-The SQLite library deliberately hides deleted rows: once a record is removed, its bytes usually remain on disk until the space is reused, but the library no longer exposes them. `sqlrecover` parses the SQLite file format directly — it does **not** link `libsqlite3` — so it can reach the residual data that the library hides.
+When SQLite deletes a row, its bytes usually stay on disk until the space gets reused, but the library stops exposing them. `sqlrecover` parses the SQLite file format directly rather than linking `libsqlite3`, so it can read the residual data the library no longer shows.

 ## What it recovers